 - Each vertex of the cube meets three faces and three edges.

-- Opposite edges of the cube are parallel to each other.
+- The opposite edges of the cube are parallel to each other.

 Surface Area of Cube and Cuboid